ait-testbed/attackmate/docs/source/playbook/commands/loop.rst

 **Loop until condition is fulfilled**
 This mode iterates indefinitely until the condition is fulfilled.
-(Checked before every command within the loop)
+(Checked before every command within the loop) The current index/iteration of the loop is also accessible as the `$LOOP_INDEX` variable

 .. confval:: cmd